 Rheumatoid arthritis (RA) and osteoarthritis manifest similarly in that both involve inflammation and joint pain.
 The key difference between RA and OA is that osteoarthritis involves the loss of cartilage between joints in the body and rheumatoid arthritis is an autoimmune disorder in which the immune system attacks joints.

 What is the Main Cause of Rheumatoid Arthritis?

 Rheumatoid arthritis is caused largely by the immune system fighting where it need not fight.
-It is a condition marked by the attack of healthy tissue without cause.
+It is a condition marked by an attack on healthy tissue without cause.
 What triggers this reaction is not yet known.

-The immune system is supposed to create antibodies which attack viruses and bacteria in the body to fight infections.
-In RA, the body attacks healthy tissues surrounding joints which normally produce lubrication become inflamed.
-The inflammation restricts lubrication and the inflammation worsens while at the same time the lack of lubrication causes damage to cartilage and bone.
+The immune system is supposed to create antibodies that attack viruses and bacteria in the body to fight infections.
+In RA, the body attacks healthy tissues surrounding joints which normally produce lubrication, causing them to become inflamed.
+The inflammation restricts lubrication, and the inflammation worsens while, at the same time, the lack of lubrication causes damage to cartilage and bone.

 In turn, this causes more inflammation as the body attempts to protect and repair itself, which in turn causes more damage.

 What are the First Signs of Rheumatoid Arthritis (RA)?